Music Preparation Guidelines for Composers

 Measure Numbering and Rehearsal Letters

-• Measure numbers should be stated at the start of every system, at the top, in italics, at a point size that's readable.
+Measure numbers should be stated at the start of every system, at the top, in italics, at a readable point size.
 It is not necessary to number every bar or number every 5 or 10 bars.
 Page numbers should be continuous from movement to movement.
 Therefore, if movement one is a hundred measures, then 1-100, and movement two would begin with 101, etc. The placement of measure numbers should be the same throughout the work, i.e., above the top staff or on a special line of the grand staff, such as above the first violins.
 For orchestral or other significant works, measure numbers usually appear above the top staff and above the strings, so two places on the score and above the voices or solo part (if any).
+If a work consists of distinct pieces coupled together (for example, a set of short one-act operas one after the other), measure numbers should be restarted and not continuous.

 Typefaces